Science Experiment, Temptation, and the Bible

 Now, I embrace the mess.
 I hold dear the moments when we are deep into a science experiment or project and there are four little boy faces staring in amazement at the wonder of their new-found discovery….and there’s a mess all around us and possibly even all over us.
 And I’m thrilled because they’re learning and loving it.
 After all, wasn’t that my desire for them when we began homeschooling?

 4 Reasons Why I Love Including Science Experiments in Our Homeschool

 There are so many reasons why I love science experiments and science in general, but there are four that keep me searching for more and adding them in as a regular part of our weekly science lessons.

-- Often after we’ve completed our experiments and the mess is cleaned up, I notice something that wasn’t there before we began…inspiration.
-This is one way we, as moms, can inspire our kids to keep learning, keep exploring and keep discovery all that God has for them.
+Often after we’ve completed our experiments and the mess is cleaned up, I notice something that wasn’t there before we began…inspiration.
+This is one way we, as moms, can inspire our kids to keep learning, keep exploring, and keep discovering all that God has for them.

 “Do it again, mom!”

 But before we could try it again, we needed to get that balloon out.
 They took turns trying to pull it out.
 No luck.
 I told them that there was one way out.
 A straw!
 With the balloon still inside the bottle, we placed the straw inside, grabbed the tip of the balloon, and easily pulled it out.